KingRial/jquery.sugarsync/README.md

 + `sFolderResource`
     The string describing a folder resource
 + `fCallback`
-    The callback function receiving a JavaScript object describing the folder contents as first parameter described by an array.
-Each element of the array is an object.
+    The callback function receiving a JavaScript array describing the folder contents as first parameter.
+Each element of the array is a JavaScript object.
 The type property will determine if it's a directory or a file.
-	* element `directory`
+	* element `folder`
 		- An array of directories inside the resource; each element of the array is a JavaScript object with the following parameters:
 			- `type` constant string 'folder'
 			- `displayName` the label